-As described in Note 15 to the consolidated financial statements, the Company sells products in twenty-five countries around the world, and a substantial majority of the Company's consolidated net sales in 2020, were generated outside of the United States.
-As described in Note 7 to the consolidated financial statements, \$4.9 million of the Company's \$5.7 million in consolidated income before taxes is generated in the United States.
-This is largely a function of the Company's transfer pricing policies, which govern the allocation of taxable income among the Company's various tax jurisdictions.
+As indicated in Note 15 to the consolidated financial statements, the Company sells products in twenty-five countries around the world, and a substantial majority of the Company's consolidated net sales in 2022, were generated outside of the United States.
+As indicated in Note 7 to the consolidated financial statements, the Company's loss before income taxes of \$0.5 million for the year ended December 31, 2022 comprised of a loss before income taxes of \$7.8 million in the United States and income before income taxes of \$7.3 million outside of the United States.
+This is primarily a function of the Company's transfer pricing policies, which govern the allocation of taxable income among the Company's various tax jurisdictions.